reimagined/resolve/docs/api-reference.md

 #### connectRootBasedUrls

-Fixes URLs passed to the specified props so that they take into respect the correct root folder path.
+Fixes URLs passed to the specified props so that they take into account the correct root folder path.

 ##### Example